NBISweden/LocalEGA-deploy-swarm/README.md

 The bootstrapping (generating of required configuration files, keys, credentials, etc.) is as simple as `gradle bootstrap`.
-You may also bootstrap `cega` or `lega` parts separately by calling `gradle createCEGAConfiguration` and `gradle createLEGAConfiguration` correspondingly, or you can even bootstrap different microservices separately, e.g.
+You may also bootstrap `cega` or `lega` parts separately by calling `gradle createCEGAConfiguration` and `gradle :lega:createConfiguration` correspondingly, or you can even bootstrap different microservices separately, e.g.
-`gradle createLEGAInboxConfiguration`.
+`gradle :cega:createConfiguration`.
 To clear the configuration execute `gradle clean` (or you can clean only the subprojects as well).

 During bootstrapping, two test users are generated: `john` and `jane`.
 Credentials, keys and other config information